Do you want guarantees or risks?

 - Income!
 How much income will your retirement account provide you?

 - How much income will you receive each month from your plan?

-- How long will your plan provide you the income and is it guaranteed?
+- How long will your plan provide you the income, and is it guaranteed?

 - Most important: “WILL THE MONTHLY INCOME BE GUARANTEED FOR LIFE”?

 What are more and more people doing with their retirement dollars?
 They are placing the money in annuities.
 Why?
 Because an annuity is the only financial tool that can guarantee you income for life regardless of how long you live.
-Many annuities also provide a bonus (5% to 10%) which is added to the annuity account value, plus income riders can provide a guaranteed growth (on the income side of 5% to 6% or higher).
+Many annuities also provide a bonus (5% to 10%) added to the annuity account value, plus income riders can provide guaranteed growth (on the income side of 5% to 6% or higher).

-So if a guaranteed income is important to you when you retire, you may want to look at annuities.
+So if a guaranteed income is crucial to you when you retire, you may want to look at annuities.
 At the very least, get a consultation and see if an annuity fits your unique financial circumstances.